Enquire

 We’ve partnered with tour operators, lodges and camps, as well as other experienced contributors to offer you daily updates via our HerdTracker app on where the Great Migration is at any time of the year.

 The tracking app now features enhanced map functionality with integrated markers detailing herd sizes and key river crossings.
-It also pinpoints camps and lodges close to the action, enabling travelers to easily find accommodations—ideal for last-minute plans, time-saving accuracy and date-specific trip planning.
+It also pinpoints camps and lodges close to the action, enabling travellers to easily find accommodations—ideal for last-minute plans, time-saving accuracy and date-specific trip planning.

 READ: Tanzania and Kenya’s Top Great Migration River Crossings with All the Action